The problem with tamoxifen

 The final results from the Breast Cancer Prevention Trial reported that high risk women who used tamoxifen for five years reduced their risk of death from breast cancer recurrence by 49%.
-However a closer look at the actual numbers reveals that your odds of getting breast cancer without the use of tamoxifen is 1.3%, and with tamoxifen this percentage drops to .68%.
-That represents a 49% difference between the two numbers, but in reality it is still less than one percentage point difference (or .64%), which is vastly different from the 49% improvement that is being implied by the studies and certainly not worth the health risks that are associated with taking tamoxifen.
+According to the study, your odds of getting breast cancer without using tamoxifen were only 1.3%., and with tamoxifen it dropped to .68%.
+While that can be represented as a 49% difference between the two numbers, in reality it is just a little over one-half of one-percent (0.64%), and that is vastly different from the implied studies and certainly not worth the health risks that are associated with taking tamoxifen.

 Side effects of tamoxifen may include:

 - Tamoxifen can increase your risk of developing cancer of the uterus (endometrial), ovaries, and gastrointestinal tract while it only reduces the risk of breast cancer by less than 1%